-Wake up between the banana trees and meet other travelers at the Farm Hostel or mingle with the locals and stay for little money at one of the local homestays.
-If you’re after more luxury check out this villa or loft on airbnb.
+Wake up between the banana trees and meet other travellers at the Farm Hostel or mingle with the locals and stay for little money at one of the local homestays.
+If you’re after more luxury check out this villa or loft on Airbnb.
 Want to surround yourself with nature?
 Stay in this traditional tiny wooden birdhouse and surrender to the silence.

-Jalan Padan Linjong is the mainstreet of this laid back surf village and leads to Echo beach.
-Altough Canggu is not known for it’s most beautiful beaches as they have grey sand, it’s a good spot to (learn to) surf.
+Jalan Padan Linjong is the main street of this laid back surf village and leads to Echo beach.
+Although Canggu is not known for it’s most beautiful beaches as they have grey sand, it’s a good spot to (learn to) surf.
 You can rent a board or get a lesson from one of the surf hats at the beginning of Old Man’s Beach, where you find surfboards lined up in all colours of the rainbow.

-In the evening the music starts to play in Old Man’s bar, you can grab yourself a bintang with some street food from the grill and watch the sun go down from the beach.
+In the evening the music starts to play in Old Man’s bar, you can grab a Bintang with some street food from the grill and watch the sun go down from the beach.

 If you came to Bali to unwind, try out a yoga class at the Serenity Eco Guesthouse .
 Or if you want to explore the area, hire a motorbike and ride through the rice fields.
-Get in touch with your inner gypsy and shop for vintage clothes at the creative Old Man’s Market or at one of the small boutiques.
+Get in touch with your inner gipsy and shop for vintage clothes at the creative Old Man’s Market or at one of the small boutiques.
 Thinking about getting inked?
-Check out taco tuesday at café Deus where you can buy a taco (surprise surprise) and get a tattoo for free!
+Check out Taco Tuesday at café Deus where you can buy a taco (surprise surprise) and get a tattoo for free!